puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/big_picture.md

 {% figure '../assets/PE_Login.png' %}

-We're in!
-Now that we have access to the PE Console, the next step will be to classify the "learn.localdomain" node with the `lvmguide` class.
+You're in!
+Now that you have access to the PE Console, the next step will be to classify the "learn.localdomain" node with the `lvmguide` class.

 ### Steps

+In order to classify the `learn.localdomain` node (the Learning VM) with the `lvmguide` class, we need to add the this class to the list of Classes available to the PE Console to classify nodes with.
+Let's add it.

 **STEP #1:** Click the "Add Classes" button
 LOCATION: You may need to scroll to the bottom of the page.
 The button is located in the lower left hand corner of the screen in the Classes panel.

 {% figure '../assets/PE_Add_Classes.png' %}

-By clicking this button will allow you to get started classifying the "learn.localdomain" node with the lvmguide class discussed in the next step.

-**STEP #2:** Type *lvmguide* in the "filter the list below" input box
+**STEP #2:** Type *lvmguide* in the "Filter the list below" input box

 {% figure '../assets/PE_lvmguide.png' %}

-To classify "learn.localdomain" node means to determine what the actual node configurations will be.
-We want to find the lvmguide class so we can assign it to a node, as well as provide any data the lvmguide class requires.

 **STEP #3:** Select the checkbox associated with *lvmguide* class that appears in your results once you filter

 {% figure '../assets/PE_lvmguide_Selected.png' %}

-This means you want to assign the lvmguide class to this node.

-**STEP #4:** Click the"Add selected classes" button to add the *lvmguide* class.
-LOCATION: You may need to scroll to the bottom of the page.
+**STEP #4:** Click the "Add selected classes" button to add the *lvmguide* class to the list of classes that can be assigned to node in the PE Console.

+{% figure '../assets/PE_Add_Selected_Classes.png' %}

 {% aside Verification %}
-You should see the class appear in both class windows and a verification message at the top of your screen.
+You should see the class appear in the list of classes on the left, and also see a verification message at the top of your PE Console.
 {% endaside %}

-{% figure '../assets/PE_Add_Selected_Classes.png' %}

-By clicking this button tells Puppet to classify the lvmguide to the node.

 **STEP #5:** Click on the "Nodes" menu item in the navigation bar
 LOCATION: You may need to scroll to the top of the page to see the navigation bar